 While I have only been using Sift for a short time, I see the potential this program can offer consumers.
 It’s a smart and concise little purchase tracker, as well as a “little black book” of credit card benefits.

 That’s not to say Sift wouldn’t recognize the price drop and submit for a refund.
-It just seems like Earny is a little more on top of things than Sift currently is.
+It seems like Earny is a little more on top of things than Sift.

 But then again, if it winds up saving you money, then it could be well worth it. 🙂

 Much like its competitors Earny and Sift, Paribus is a service that links to your email address.
 In addition, Paribus tracks online purchases by reviewing purchases in your email inbox.
 So when you sign up with Paribus, make sure it’s with the same email that you also use to make online purchases.

 Paribus then monitors the specific items you purchased on the store website to see if the price drops.
 (Monitoring timeframe varies by retailer.
 See the Paribus website for more details.)

 If the item you bought goes on sale, Paribus will notify you and in many cases, file a claim with the online store on your behalf.

 In some instances, depending on the retailer’s terms, you may have to get involved by making a quick phone call or filling out an online form.